 In essence, this is melodic grindcore.
 The “melodic” tag usually has me thinking “catchy 3-chord bullshit”, but Cloud Rat doesn’t necessarily go that route.
 This works best in songs that employ melody without making it too obvious, but there are cheesy moments here and there (“Bloated Goat”).
-Thus, it will not find a spot on my regular playlist.
+Thus, it gets shit-canned.

 Guttural Slug - Megalodon

 Brutal death metal from Denmark.
 This stuff bludgeons from start to finish.
 There is little point in breaking it down track-by-track, because Guttural Slug is pretty elementary in their approach.
-Nonetheless, they definitely play to their strengths.
+Nonetheless, Megalodon shows them playing to their strengths.

 Blackened death that leans heavily toward the abstract.
-I’d say Aevangelist fits under the “avant-garde” banner currently headed by Portal, Deathspell Omega, and Grave Upheaval.
+I’d say these guys fit under the “avant-garde” banner, currently headed by Portal, Deathspell Omega, and Grave Upheaval.
 Between the dissonant riffs and unconventional song structures, this album is a definite win for me.
 I liked their previous two albums considerably, but this effort seems more focused and coherent.